 The Broadway Tower

 The Broadway Tower is 3 miles south of Broadway (WR12 7LB).
-It’s open to the public year-round.
-Entry costs entry £14 adults/£6 children aged 11–16/£3 children aged 6–10.
+It’s open year-round.

 Sudeley Castle

 Sudeley Castle was built in 1442, and is the only private castle in England with a queen buried in its grounds.
 Henry VIII’s last wife Katherine Parr is buried in St Mary’s Chapel – which appeared in an episode of Father Brown.
-The castle was also used in TV series including the 1996 adaptation of Emma starring Kate Beckinsale, Tess of the d’Urbervilles (2008) and The White Princess (2017).
+The castle was also used in TV series including the 1996 adaptation of Emma with Kate Beckinsale, Tess of the d’Urbervilles (2008) and The White Princess (2017).

 Lower Slaughter